Eynesbury - Exford

 Eynesbury - Exford is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Eynesbury - Exford, as per the latest Census, consisted entirely of houses (100.0%) with no other dwelling types recorded.
-This contrasts with Melbourne metro's figures of 90.9% houses and 9.1% other dwellings.
-Home ownership in Eynesbury - Exford stood at 19.7%, with mortgaged dwellings at 71.4% and rented ones at 8.9%.
-The median monthly mortgage repayment in the area was $1,938, higher than Melbourne metro's average of $1,800.
-The median weekly rent figure in Eynesbury - Exford was $380, compared to Melbourne metro's $351.
-Nationally, Eynesbury - Exford's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+In Eynesbury - Exford, as per the latest Census, all dwellings were houses (100.0%), with none being semi-detached, apartments, or other types.
+This contrasts with Melbourne metro's 90.9% houses and 9.1% other dwellings.
+Home ownership in Eynesbury - Exford stood at 19.7%, lower than Melbourne metro's figure.
+Most dwellings were mortgaged (71.4%) or rented (8.9%).
+The median monthly mortgage repayment was $1,938, higher than Melbourne metro's $1,800 and the Australian average of $1,863.
+The median weekly rent was $380, higher than Melbourne metro's $351 and the national figure of $375.

 Frequently Asked Questions - Housing